 In order to test our methodology, we apply it to the molecular cloud NGC$~$2264.
 Located at 723 pc \citep{cantat-gaudin_gaia_2018} in the Mon OB1 molecular cloud, NGC$~$2264 has a complex star formation history.
-This cloud has an active star-forming region in its central part, where a majority of class 0/I YSOs have been identified \citep{rapson_spitzer_2014} as well as two main clusters in the process of forming massive stars \citep{cunningham_submillimeter_2016,nony_mass_2021}.
-The distribution of YSOs is characterised by an age gradient from the northern part containing most of the older stars \citep{rapson_spitzer_2014,venuti_gaia-eso_2018}, to the quiescent southern part \citep{venuti_gaia-eso_2018}.
-The analysis of this type of cloud could thus give us clues about the fragmentation signature of massive region that may trace the star formation history. \\
+This cloud has an active star-forming region in its central part, where the majority of class 0/I YSOs have been identified \citep{rapson_spitzer_2014}, as well as two main clusters in the process of forming massive stars \citep{cunningham_submillimeter_2016,nony_mass_2021}.
+The distribution of YSOs is characterised by an age gradient from the northern part, which contains most of the older stars \citep{rapson_spitzer_2014,venuti_gaia-eso_2018}, to the quiescent southern part \citep{venuti_gaia-eso_2018}.
+The analysis of this type of cloud could therefore provide clues as to the fragmentation signature of a massive region that may trace the star formation history. \\

 This paper is organised as follows.
 In Section \ref{Section:Multiscale}, we present the multi-scale data of NGC$~$2264 and our graph-theoretic methodology applied to these data.
 In Section \ref{Section:FractalModel}, we develop a fractal hierarchical cascade model with extended objects before defining a network metric that can describe such a cascade.
 Using our model and metrics, we study the fractal behaviour of the network of NGC$~$2264.
 In Section \ref{Section:Discussion}, we discuss the physical origin of the observed properties of the hierarchical cascade.
 We conclude in Section \ref{Section:Conclusion} with a summary of our results and other possible applications of our methodology.